NinaNyberg/weather-app-react/README.md

 - current location weather
 - selected location weather
 - weather at location in 24 hours
-- animated background for temperatures lower and higther than 20°C (colder and warmer colors)
+- animated background for temperatures lower and higther than 20°C (colder and warmer colors), error page background also animated
 - responsive
 - cypress tests to follow...